PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 | 65  | Try   | yourself!     |

-By applying these steps to each composite that has been found, the sieve ends up with only prime numbers remaining.
+By applying this to each composite that has been found, the sieve ends up with only prime numbers remaining.
 In other words, the sieve crosses all the composites out!
 This is the crucial step in making the sieve work.

 ## Programming the sieve
 The process above can be implemented to program a sieve.
 Below, a pseudo code is given to make you understand the logic behind it.
 As the sieve only goes up to a certain cut-off value, only the ‘relevant’ composites should be considered, namely those under the cut-off value.